redlibrarian/redlibrarian.github.io/_posts/2019-07-28-towards-a-marxist-understanding-of-software.markdown

 physical operation of parts, rather than by a separate, programmed control mechanism (software).
-(Early computers operated like this too, of course, but Turing's theoretical papers consigned this fact to a historical curiosity, easily ignore).
+(Early computers operated like this too, of course, but Turing's theoretical papers consigned this fact to a historical curiosity, easily ignored).
 The fact that robots are now software-driven is ignored in maintaining a hard distinction between a computer and a robot.
 In fact, there is pretty much no difference: a robot can be understood as a computer with a particular set of